History of Atlanta in Timeline

 Per the Public Religion Research Institute in 2020, overall, 73% of the population identify with some tradition or denomination of Christianity.

-In 2021, Atlanta had a nominal gross domestic product (GDP) of $473 billion, the 11th-largest economy among cities in the U.S.
+In 2021, Atlanta had a nominal gross domestic product (GDP) of $473 billion, making it the 11th-largest economy among cities in the U.S. and the 22nd-largest in the world.

 In 2021, major freight railroad Norfolk Southern moved their headquarters to Atlanta.